-SCHOOL OF MANA SCHOOL OF MANAGEMENT SCIENCES Qualification & curriculum code Qualification Module code Credits EMS.16.7.11 Docto or of Philosophy in Economic and Management Sciences with Business Manag ement 5CAR02 E901M/P/V Full-time or part-time.
+SCHOOL OF MAN NAGEMENT SCIENCES Qualification & curriculum code Qualification Module code Credits EMS.16.7.11 Docto or of Philosophy in Economic and Management Sciences with Business Manage ment 5CAR02 E901M/P/V Full-time or part-time.
 Mahikeng, Potchefstroom, Vanderbijlpark.
 Prospective students must be in possession of a MCom (minimum 60%) in Business Management for a PhD in Business Management Prospective students must, as part of the initial application process, submit a draft research proposal, in which the intended research question and objectives and the anticipated research methodology are clearly explained and justified, together with a short literature review about the topic and constructs.
 This proposal will be used to determine the availability and capacity of a relevant study leader and to evaluate whether the intended research project falls within the broader scope of the School's competencies and focus.
-BMAN971 360 EMS.16.7.12 Docto or of Philosophy in Economic and Management Sciences with Marketing Manag gement 1 5CAR07 E901M/P/V Full-time or part-time.
+BMAN971 360 EMS.16.7.12 Docto or of Philosophy in Economic and Management Sciences with Marketing Manage ement 5CAR07 E901M/P/V Full-time or part-time.
 Mahikeng, Potchefstroom, Vanderbijlpark Prospective students must be in possession of a MCom (minimum 60%) in Marketing Management for a PhD in Marketing Management Prospective students must, as part of the initial application process, submit a draft research proposal, in which the intended research question and objectives and the anticipated research methodology are clearly explained and justified, together with a short literature review about the topic and constructs.
 This proposal will be used to determine the availability and capacity of a relevant study leader and to evaluate whether the intended research project falls within the broader scope of the School's competencies and focus.
 BMAR971 360 EMS.16.7.13 Docto or of Philosophy in Public Administration 553100: E901M Full-time or part-time.
-(Phasing out) PAYM971 360 SCHOOL OF INDUS TRIAL PSYCHOLOGY AND HUMAN RESOURCE MANAGEMENT Qualification & curriculum code Qualification Module code Credits EMS.16.7.14 Docto or of Philosophy in Industrial Psychology 5CCR01: E901M 5CCR01: E901P 5CCR01: E901V Full-time or part-time.
+(Phasing out) PAYM971 360 SCHOOL OF IND USTRIAL PSYCHOLOGY AND HUMAN RESOURCE MANAGEMENT Qualification & curriculum code Qualification Module code Credits EMS.16.7.14 Docto or of Philosophy in Industrial Psychology 5CCR01: E901M 5CCR01: E901P 5CCR01: E901V Full-time or part-time.
 Prospective students in Industrial Psychology should be in possession of a Master's degree in Industrial Psychology.
 An average of 60% in the Master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process based on the student's CV and a scheduled interview during which the prospective research study of the student will be discussed.
-IOPS971 360 EMS.16.7.15 Docto or of Philosophy in Economic and Management Sciences with Labour Relations s Managemer nt 5CAR05: E901M 5CAR05: E901P 5CAR05: E901V Prospective students in Labour Relations Management should be in possession of a Master's degree in Labour Relations.
+IOPS971 360 EMS.16.7.15 Docto or of Philosophy in Economic and Management Sciences with Labour Relations Management 5CAR05: E901M 5CAR05: E901P 5CAR05: E901V Prospective students in Labour Relations Management should be in possession of a Master's degree in Labour Relations.
 An average of 60% in the Master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process based on the student's CV and a scheduled interview during which the prospective research study of the student will be discussed.
-LARM971 360 EMS.16.7.16 Doctor of Philosophy in Economic and Management Sciences with Human Resources Management 5CAR13: E901M 5CAR13: E901P 5CAR13: E901V Prospective students in Human Resource Management should be in possession of a Master's degree.
+LARM971 360 EMS.16.7.16 Docto or of Philosophy in Economic and Management Sciences with Human Resources s Managemen t 5CAR13: E901M 5CAR13: E901P 5CAR13: E901V Prospective students in Human Resource Management should be in possession of a Master's degree.
 An average of 60% in the Master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process based on the student's CV and a scheduled interview during which the prospective research study of the student will be discussed.
-HRMA971 360 EMS.16.7.17 Docto or of Philosophy in Economic and Management Sciences with Human Resource e Developme nt 5CAR11: E901P Part-time HRDT971 360
+HRMA971 360